Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

 The first byte describes the operation mode of the OF protocol that is being used by a lost device.
 In the main OF protocol, this byte is always zero.
 The last byte contains information about the device’s region and functionalities supported.
 This last byte varies depending on the device but stays consistent for all advertisements for a device.
 If two lost mode devices are advertising in the same area, then this last byte can be used as a quasi-differentiator between the two, provided they do not have the same settings/support.

 Once the advertising data has been generated, the lost device starts advertising over BLE on the OF service’s UUID FD69.
 The device will continuously advertise the same data until a timer is triggered that causes it to shuffle the advertising data.
 This timer is set to trigger every 60 minutes, after which the device generates a new random nonce to be used to generate the advertising data.
-Since, there are only 51 possible values for the random, and the random is the only source of non-determinism, there are also only 51 possible values of the advertising data (for a \texttt{PrivateIDConfig}).
+Since, there are only 51 possible values for the nonce $i$, and it is the only source of non-determinism, there are also only 51 possible values of the advertising data (for a \texttt{PrivateIDConfig}).
 The lost device repeats this process until it is online again.
-If you have access to the device’s secret key and IV (which is standard across all devices), then it is trivial to generate the 51 possible values.
-It is expected that the Samsung servers store each device’s 51 possible values and then performs simple pattern matching to identify a device when required.
+If an adversary has access to the device’s secret key and IV, then it is trivial to generate the 51 possible values.